Cherokee County Conservation Board

 Summer Camps

 Each summer there are several camps offered in Cherokee County for various ages.
 All camps are free and include hands-on activities geared towards that age group, snacks, and supplies.
-Below are brief descriptions of each camp and when the camp is typically held.
+Below are brief descriptions of two annual camps.
+Additional day camps are offered each summer, typically open for registration in April of each year.
 More information is usually provided in the News section of our website or in a summer edition of Smoke Signals, our e-newsletter.
+We charge a small fee of $10/family for camps and that money goes towards the Steve Nelson Memorial Scholarship.
+If the cost of camp is preventing you from coming to camp, contact Laura at [email protected].

 • Each year is a different theme.
 Past themes include Water Wonders, Critter Camp, and Things with Wings.